 Although the natural color product described in 3.3.1 is very close to what will be available from GOES-R, the use of MODIS data provides limited time resolution.
 To provide additional experience with color products with improved time resolution, a pseudo natural color product developed from SEVIRI data will be produced.
-Although not a quantitative algorithm like the MODIS-based natural color products, four SEVIRI bands (2 visible: 0.6 and 0.8 μ m and 1 IR: 1.6 μ m) are combined and special enhancement tables are applied to highlight ocean, land, aerosol, and cloud features in colors that are qualitatively similar to those in true color imagery.
-The 3.9 μ m channel will be used to supplement the visible and near-IR channels by providing continuous coverage through the nighttime hours.
-This product will be made available via a web page at CIMSS:
+Although not a quantitative algorithm like the MODIS-based natural color products, four SEVIRI bands (2 visible: 0.6 and 0.8 $\mu$ m and 1 IR: 1.6 $\mu$ m) are combined and special enhancement tables are applied to highlight ocean, land, aerosol, and cloud features in colors that are qualitatively similar to those in true color imagery.
+The 3.9 $\mu$ m channel will be used to supplement the visible and near-IR channels by providing continuous coverage through the nighttime hours.
+This product will be made available via a web page at CIMSS.
+Large scale and zoomed (~0-40°N 0-60°W) versions of the imagery will be available in near real-time:

-http://tropic.ssec.wisc.edu/real-time/sal/m8goesr_natcol/m8natcoljava5.html
+http://tropic.ssec.wisc.edu/real-time/sal/m8goesr\natcol/m8natcoljava5.html.